leonardfavre/Master_Thesis_sflizard/README.md

 ## Results

-What the proposed pipeline does is first segmenting the image with the Stardist model, then improves the classification with a custom graph neural network using graphSAGE layers.
+The proposed pipeline first segments the image with the Stardist model, then improves the classification with a custom graph neural network using graphSAGE layers.

-The result of the pipeline on the test dataset is visible here: TODO INSERT LINK TO RESULTS.
+The result of the pipeline on the test dataset is visible here: [metric_report](output/stardist_pipeline/final_result/test_results.md).

 ## Installation